 The LAPD soon started their investigation and sought the public’s help identifying the hit-and-run driver.

 On December 21, 2021, the Los Angeles fire department received a call for a collision on the Pacific Coast Highway in Malibu.
 A motor vehicle collided with a bicyclist on the highway, leading to severe traffic congestion in the morning.

 The local sheriff arrived at the highway, closing all lanes at Big Rock and informing the drivers to take alternative routes until the rescue team clears the highway.
 When the rescue team arrived to provide help, it was already too late.
 Although the motor vehicle driver survived without any injuries, the bicyclist did not.
 Local authorities pronounced the bicyclist dead at the scene of the accident.

-The three accidents mentioned occurred within 30 days or less, suggesting a serious problem for bicyclists and pedestrians in the state.
+The three accidents mentioned occurred within 30 days or less, suggesting a severe problem for bicyclists and pedestrians in the state.

-This problem is not just evident in Los Angeles or California but all across the United States due to two major factors:
+This problem is not just evident in Los Angeles or California but all across the United States due to two significant factors:

 When compared to much older and simpler times, children would come out to play with each other on the streets while bicyclists and pedestrians would visit their neighbors or head to the local town center for entertainment or groceries.
-However, since the early 1930s, the dynamics have slowly started to shift as motor vehicles started to gain recognition as the transportation of the future.
+However, since the early 1930s, the dynamics have slowly shifted as motor vehicles started to gain recognition as the future of transportation.

 During this period, traffic fatalities rose, and angry mobs would attack reckless drivers, with some cities even printing murder maps (spots where pedestrians and cyclists died).
 However, since motor vehicles presented prospects of a more connected future, bicyclists and pedestrians lost the battle.